legsano/ESP32Project/README.md

 # ESP32Project

+My college partners in working on this project : Dio Dwika, Desi Fitriana, Dafa, Nur iman

 This project is a collection of what I have made, hopefully it can be your reference.

 I programmed it using Arduino IDE software..

 Thanks